nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ### py_3.a_terrain - Terrain rendering

+_**This code is up but I have not optimized the shader parameters which are updating every draw, also I don't have chunking and other performance improvements yet**_

 I've combined several techniques to render a ground plane with the 'height map' technique.
 I have also used 'bill-boards' in the geometry shader to create the flora; and have added the techniques to render a sky and clouds.

 ![Screenshots](./screenshots/mgl_terrain_1.png)